Is homeownership in my immediate future?

 What’s a buyer’s representative and should I get one?

 Without a business relationship with a buyer’s agent, you – as the buyer – are not being represented nor are your interests being protected.
-Thus, if you’re actively seeking a home to purchase, it’s critical that you hire the services of buyer’s agent.
+Thus, if you’re actively seeking a home to purchase, it’s critical that you hire the services of a buyer’s agent.

 When you have an agency relationship with a buyer’s rep, the agent should provide the following: